08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- visualized
 |- PowerBI

+|- I understnd
+|- looking
+|- communicate/understand
+|- business

-|- while I (insert lack of skill in what their lookign for e.g. exp in credit risk, fintech as a whole)
+|- while I (insert lack of skill in what their lookign for e.g. exp in credit risk, fintech as a whole, domain knowledge in business)
 |- I believe
 |- adept
 |- skills